realworldocaml/book/en/concurrent-programming-with-async.md

 As an example, imagine we wanted a way of scheduling a sequence of actions that would run after a fixed delay.
 In addition, we'd like to guarantee that these delayed actions are executed in the same order they were scheduled in.
-One could imagine building a module for handling this with the following interface.
+Here's a reasonable signature that captures this idea.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 16))